 Since then, I’ve been involved in activism, organizing, and advocacy across the United States.
 Much of this work has been focused on the connections between people and environmental problems and solutions - first through A Rocha USA, then with Renewal, and then at the Evangelical Environmental Network and Young Evangelicals for Climate Action (YECA).
 In 2010, I ran for U.S. Congress and later was appointed as an Environmental Commissioner for the Village of Glen Ellyn (IL) from 2013-2015.
 I also served as a Trustee and then Board Chair for the Au Sable Institute of Environmental Studies from 2010-2016.
 In addition to this work in the U.S., some of my most meaningful collaborations have been with partners in Malawi, Kenya, Tanzania, and the D.R.
 Congo.
 For over ten years, I have also served in youth ministry on the side, first at the Wheaton Chinese Alliance Church (IL) and most recently at the Gainesville Chinese Christian Church (FL).

 InterVaristy Press (IVP) published my first book, Green Revolution, in 2009, and my second book, Doing Good Without Giving Up, in 2014.
-My latest book, The Future of Our Faith: An Intergenerational Conversation on Critical Issues Facing the Church, was coauthored with Ron Sider and published by Brazos Press in 2016.
-I’ve also contributed chapters and articles for various publications and have been featured in media outlets ranging from Audubon and Relevant Magazine to The New York Times and The Wall Street Journal.
+My third book, The Future of Our Faith: An Intergenerational Conversation on Critical Issues Facing the Church, was coauthored with Ron Sider and published by Brazos Press in 2016.
+I’ve also contributed chapters and articles for various publications and have been featured in media outlets ranging from Audubon and the Wheaton Magazine to The New York Times and The Wall Street Journal.